 2. You need to demonstrate the dog bite injury occurred as a result of the negligence of the owner of the dog.
 For example, the owner is in breach of the Control of Dogs Act 1986 and as a result a personal injury* occurred another example would be that the dog should have been muzzled and it wasn’t.

 How much compensation will a court award for a dog bite?

 This is a difficult question answer as the amount of compensation claimed for a dog bite will depend on the circumstances of the incident, the severity and effects (long/short term effects) of the dog bite injury and whether or not there are any psychological damages to take into account.
 Once you have obtained all the information about the animal attack, speaking with a solicitor that has experience in dog bite compensation claims is your best option.

-For more information on dog bite claims, feel free to phone Elaine Hickey from Tracey Solicitors on 01-6499900 for a confidential chat.
+For more information on dog bite claims, or how you can claim compensation* feel free to phone Elaine Hickey from Tracey Solicitors on 01-6499900 for a confidential chat.